Predatory Drive in Pet Dogs

 At The Genetic Level

 All dog breeds were developed for a specific reason.
 Toy breeds were selected as companions, so they certainly don’t need much predatory drive, and it can be a detriment to their job.
-Herding breeds needed to have strong prey drive without the desire to kill the animals they were in charge of.
-Terriers were created to hunt and kill critters, so they frequently have the highest level of predatory drive of all the breed types.
+Herding breeds needed to have a strong prey drive without the desire to kill the animals they were in charge of.
+Terriers were created to hunt and kill critters, so they frequently have the highest level of a predatory drive of all the breed types.
 Research your individual breed and talk to a trainer to determine what level of this drive your breed tends to have.
 It is also important to keep in mind that different lines within a breed will vary.
-A terrier bred for the show ring may not demonstrate as much drive as a dog bred to go to ground after vermin.
+A terrier bred for the show ring may not demonstrate as much drive as a dog bred to go to the ground after vermin.

 When The Drive is Too Strong